Fall Break Hours

 Eligible Students

-Any WashU student at any class level in any discipline who has completed a research project in any format using materials from the Julian Edison Department of Special Collections for a credit course during the summer 2023, fall 2023, or spring 2024 semesters is eligible to participate in the 2023-2024 competition.
-Only one project per course may be submitted by each student.
+Any WashU student at any class level in any discipline who has completed a research project in any format using materials from Special Collections for a credit course during the summer 2024, fall 2024, or spring 2025 semesters is eligible to participate in the 2024-2025 competition.
+Only one project per course may be submitted.
+A group project can be submitted for the competition; if a group project is selected, the prize money will be divided evenly between the project participants.

 Application Process